What is Credentialling or Advanced Certification?

 Yes, but they would be required to pay a higher premium for this, so they would be advantaged by joining DANA

-Yes, because it is important that we demonstrate our ongoing commitment to professional development.
-The opportunity to re-credential would occur every three years.
+Yes.
+A Credentialling or Advanced Certification award lasts for three years.
+It is important that we demonstrate our ongoing commitment to professional development, so the opportunity to re-credential occurs every three years.

 I am relatively new to my workplace and don’t have a three-year relationship with a potential peer reviewer.